uc-cdis/gen3-user-data-library/README.md

 DB_CONNECTION_STRING="postgresql+asyncpg://postgres:postgres@localhost:5432/testgen3datalibrary"
 ```

-So expects a `postres` user with access to a `testgen3datalibrary`.
+So it expects a `postgres` user with access to a `testgen3datalibrary` database.

 The general app expects the same `postgres` user with access to `gen3datalibrary`.

+> You must create the `testgen3datalibrary` and `gen3datalibrary` databases in Postgres yourself before attempting the migration.
-You need to `alembic migrate head` on both.
+> Once created, you need to `alembic migrate head` on both.

 #### Run the Service